 Cute Herb Fairy Garden

 I’ve always wanted to make our own fairy garden!
 Get your kids excited about planting flowers or growing their own fruits and veggies by welcoming the summer fairies with a Kitchen Herb Fairy Garden.
-We love all things fairy and this simple herb fairy garden was the perfect addition to my new kitchen.

 Do you think about the soil you use for your flower pots or garden?
 Well, you should.
 I am partnering with Ecoscraps today and love their story!

 Ecoscraps was created by people who saw a better way to make soil, better for our gardens and better for our planet.
 They collect food waste from grocery stores and composts the waste into natural and organic garden soils and plant foods.
 How cool is that?

 I’m so excited to share my Kitchen Herb Fairy Garden tutorial today.
 Let’s get to planting!

 - Kitchen Pantry Organization Ideas & Free Printable Labels

 - 26 DIY Yard Art Ideas